JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 % Journal of motor behavior, 41(2), 147-157

+3) Simulation of a recent development of the HKB model: The inclusion of frequency adaptation, by Armin Fuchs.
+Frequency adaptation is a developement of the theory of coupled, or forced, non linear oscillators.
+Several authors have pushed into that direction, Bard Ermentrout in 1991, Loeher Large and Palmer in 2011, Auke Ijpeert and collaborators.

+% Nordham, C. A., Tognoli, E., Fuchs, A., & Kelso, J. S. (2018).
+% How interpersonal coordination affects individual behavior
+% (and vice versa): experimental analysis and adaptive HKB model of
+% social memory.
+Ecological Psychology, 30(3), 224-249.

-Reference about the integration: Higham, D. J. (2001).
+Reference about the integration scheme: Higham, D. J. (2001).
 An algorithmic introduction to numerical simulation of stochastic differential equations.
 SIAM review, 43(3), 525-546.
 Or numerous textbooks (Risken, Platen, Gardiner, Kloeden, Haken).
 See Ito vs Stratonovitch calculi too.
 *Remember: When you integrate a white noise you obtain the Wiener process (Brownian motion)